Nordhaus--Gaddum type bounds for the complement rank: Introduction

-Since then, numerous \emph{Nordhaus--Gaddum type bounds} have been established for parameters such as treewidth~\cite{JoretWood2012}, spectral graph parameters including the sum of squares of positive eigenvalues~\cite{ElphickAouchiche2017} and the spectral gap~\cite{KimMadras2025}, the rainbow connection number~\cite{ChenLiLian2011}, and many others (see the surveys in~\cite{AouchicheHansenSurvey}).
+Since then, numerous \emph{Nordhaus--Gaddum type bounds} have been established for parameters such as treewidth~\cite{JoretWood2012}, spectral graph parameters including the sum of squares of positive eigenvalues~\cite{ElphickAouchiche2017} and the spectral gap~\cite{KimMadras2025}, the rainbow connection number~\cite{ChenLiLian2011}, and many others; see the survey in~\cite{AouchicheHansenSurvey}.

-Recently, motivated by problems in communication complexity and Rank-Ramsey theory\footnote{A graph $G$ is called \emph{Rank-Ramsey} if both its clique number and the rank of its complement are small, where the rank of a graph means the real rank of its adjacency matrix.}, Beniamini, Linial, and Shraibman~\cite{BeniaminiLinial2024} introduced a new graph parameter called the \emph{complement rank}:
+Recently, motivated by problems in communication complexity and Rank--Ramsey theory\footnote{A graph $G$ is called \emph{Rank--Ramsey} if both its clique number and the rank of its complement are small, where the rank of a graph means the real rank of its adjacency matrix.}, Beniamini, Linial, and Shraibman~\cite{BeniaminiLinial2024} introduced a new graph parameter called the \emph{complement rank}:

+The matrix $A_G+I$ is the $0$--$1$ matrix which records equality of vertices together with adjacency in $G$.
+Thus its rank is a linear-algebraic measure of the complexity of this equality-or-adjacency relation.
+This viewpoint is natural in communication complexity, where the real rank of a communication matrix is a central algebraic measure and is closely connected with the log-rank conjecture~\cite{NisanWigderson1995}.
+It is also natural in Rank--Ramsey theory: the recently proposed \emph{KRamsey numbers}~\cite{BeniaminiLinial2024} replace the classical Ramsey alternative of finding a large anticlique by a rank condition involving $A_G+I$.
+In this sense, the complement rank may be viewed as a rank-theoretic analogue of the independence-side condition in classical Ramsey theory.

-This parameter has already appeared implicitly in communication complexity, where it is connected to the celebrated log-rank conjecture~\cite{NisanWigderson1995}.
-In Rank-Ramsey theory, it plays a central role in the recently proposed \emph{"KRamsey" numbers}~\cite{BeniaminiLinial2024}, which extend the classical notion of Ramsey numbers by replacing the condition of finding a large anticlique with a rank condition on $A_G+I$.
-Furthermore, the complement rank also arises naturally in spectral graph theory, where it is closely related to the independence number $\alpha(G)$, the Lov\'asz theta number $\vartheta(G)$, and the minimum semidefinite rank $\msr(G)$.
+The complement rank also arises naturally in spectral graph theory, where it is closely related to the independence number $\alpha(G)$, the Lov\'asz theta number $\vartheta(G)$, and the minimum semidefinite rank $\msr(G)$.
 For a more detailed account of these connections and motivations, we refer the reader to~\cite{BeniaminiLinial2024}.